Home Compare BMW.DE vs GM

 Bayerische Motoren Werke Aktiengesellschaft vs General Motors Company: Which Stock Looks Stronger in 2026?

-Bayerische Motoren Werke Aktiengesellschaft holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Bayerische Motoren Werke Aktiengesellschaft holds the cleaner structural position, with the lead spread across valuation and profitability.
 General Motors Company does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, General Motors Company carries the stronger setup — intact trend against Bayerische Motoren Werke Aktiengesellschaft's broken trend.
 That leaves a split case: the structural lead stays with Bayerische Motoren Werke Aktiengesellschaft, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BMW.DE: DAX 40, GM: Russell 1000).

-This is not just a one-metric split: both valuation and profitability materially support the lead.
+The lead is spread across valuation and profitability, rather than sitting in one isolated gap.
 Bayerische Motoren Werke Aktiengesellschaft leads by 15 points on the overall comparison score.

 INDUSTRY COMPARISON